 Saracen's HeadMain Street

-The Evans family have run this delightful 17th century pub since 2007.
-They have won many accolades for their food and in 2012/13 were winners of the Northamptonshire Food and Drinks Award for best Pub Restaurant and Young Chef of the Year.
+A delightful ironstone building in a pretty village.
+The new owners also run the Bakers Arms in Bugbrooke.
 The bar is open plan but serves distinctly different areas of the pub.
-The floors are a mixture of flagstones and old wooden planking and a large inglenook with wood burner is an attractive and cosy feature.
-Apart from the two regular beers, there is always a rotating guest ale, often sourced from local breweries.
+The floors are a mixture of flagstones and old wooden planking and a large inglenook with wood burner is an attractive cosy feature.
+Apart from the regular beer, there are three rotating guest ales, usually sourced from local breweries.
 The pub has two dining rooms off the bar; one is known as the "Gallery", where the local Art Group have a display of their contemporary artwork and the other is the "Library", the description of which will be self-evident!
 Horse riders are made particularly welcome and there is a paddock at the rear of the garden with a "horse-park", where you can leash your steed whilst you take refreshment!
 If the mobile signal lets you down, there is a red telephone box for your convenience inside the bar!
 Note the old etched windows at the front.